akquinet/nyc-taxi-streaming/README.md

 ### Kibana

 Kibana (https://www.elastic.co/products/kibana) is an open source data visualization plugin for Elasticsearch.
 It provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.
 Users can create bar, line and scatter plots, or pie charts and maps on top of large volumes of data.

+This can be accessed when the app is running via entering: `https://localhost:5601` into your browser.

 ### MongoDB